What do I do if the tax I'm charged for AWS services is incorrect?

 - To update the billing address associated with your payment method, see Managing your AWS payment methods.

-- To add or update your US sales tax exemption, see Does AWS charge US sales tax?
+- To add or update your US sales tax exemption, see Manage your tax exemptions.

 - If you receive special status or relief from paying VAT, contact AWS Support and provide any applicable certificates issued by the tax authorities in your country or specific sections of tax legislation that are applicable to your organization.